bhavikbhagwani/groupprojectG30/README.md

 After the installation is done you can check what version you got.

         $ dot -V

 pydoc
-Use pydoc to generate documentation for the Dice class.
+Use pydoc to generate documentation for any class.
 You will get a quick and readable documentation generated from your source code.
 For example with Dice class

         cd pig/dice
         python -m pydoc dice

-You can also generate a html page for the documentation.
+You can also generate a html page for the documentation for any class

         python -m pydoc -w dice

+This will HTML documents inside doc/pydoc
 Open the generated html documentation in your web browser.

 (make sure you are in the 'pig directory when running all these commands')

-pdoc
-Generate documentation as HTML.
-(This might not work for python version 3.12.0 or above.
-Make sure to have a lower version e.g. 3.11.5)

-        make pdoc

-The doc/ directory is created and generates all the HTML documents.
-Open up the documentation in your web browser and review it.

 To generate UML diagrams you can just type

         make pyreverse

-(make sure you are in the 'pig directory when running all these commands') It will generate UML docs in the doc/ directory
+(make sure you are in the 'pig directory when running all these commands') This will generate UML diagrams inside doc/pyreverse

+To run both pydoc for all classes/files in directory and pyreverse for UML diagram, there is a target for both these things in the Makefile by typing

+        make pdoc

+This will create a doc/ folder in the 'pig' directory with with folders:

+    pydoc
+    pyreverse

+The pydoc folder will have HTML documentation for all classes found and the pyreverse folder will have UML diagrams for all classes found

+## CONCLUSIONS

+We hope you enjoy your adventure in our project and game.